Annbot/loopback-example/README.md

 Term|Definition
 :--|:--
-App|Short for "application", in most cases this means the current demo being viewed Demo|Short for "demonstration", examples and tutorials are both considered "demos" Deps|Short for "dependencies"
+App|Short for "application", in most cases this means the current demo being viewed Docs|Short for "documentation", in most cases this refers to the (official documentation](http://docs.strongloop.com/display/LB/LoopBack)
+Demo|Short for "demonstration", examples and tutorials are both considered "demos" Deps|Short for "dependencies"
 Dir|Short for "directory"